 Once you have a firm grasp on this concept, your degree of persuasiveness will increase significantly.
 Because when you use this strategy in persuasion, people will mentally overcome their own objections.

-Humans are “mental misers,” hence these approaches are founded on that reality.
+These methods are built on the assumption that people are “mental misers.”
 Mindfulness necessitates a significant amount of mental energy and effort.

 However, we are constantly on the lookout for mental shortcuts.
 We don’t have the time, inclination, or ability to pay attention to what’s being said.
-As a result, rather of depending on facts, logic, and evidence to make a decision, we take a mental shortcut and rely on our instincts to guide us.
+Instead of depending on facts, logic, and evidence to make decisions, we take mental shortcuts and rely on our instincts.

 Our brains go into automatic mode when we respond to signals without thinking.
-When our thoughts receive the appropriate indication, we are pre-programmed to respond to persuasion triggers.
+We are pre-programmed to react to persuasion triggers when our brains receive the proper cue.

-If you’ve ever tried to persuade someone to do anything for you, you are probably aware of the impact of the powers of persuasion on your life.
+If you’ve ever attempted to persuade someone to do something for you, you will probably appreciate the power of persuasion.
 Your persuasive skills can bring more opportunities into your life.